 The application must be received by the choice district by December 1, 2015.
 See note at bottom regarding late applications.

 Also by December 1, students who are currently registered with their resident districts must complete the Notice of Intent to Participate form and submit it to their resident districts.
 (By law, a resident district must be informed if a student intends to participate in the choice program.)
 The resident district is not required to respond to the notification.
 Students who are not Tier 1 do not need to complete this step.

 The choice district must review all submitted applications

-The resident district will confirm whether or not each student was counted in the 2014 October ASSA and whether or not the student continues to be enrolled in the district.
+The resident district will confirm whether or not the listed student was counted in the 2014 October ASSA and whether or not the student continues to be enrolled in the district.
 This confirms Tier 1 eligibility.